Calo-R/easyRPC-xml-json/README.md

 ## What easyRPC based on?
 Based on json-rpc protocol and xml-rpc protocol.</br>
-Based on java Reflection,asynchronous programming,network programming</br>
+Based on java Reflection,asynchronous programming,network programming.</br>

 ## Why it is easy to use?
-1.You don't have to know the servlet,http or web server in java.</br>
+1.Don't have to know the servlet,http or web server in java.</br>
-2.You just to know how to "getter()","setter()" and new an object!</br>
+2.Just need to know how to "getter()","setter()" and new an object!</br>
-3.It is ZERO-configure!</br>
+3.ZERO-configure!</br>
+4.Supports all the programming languages which support json,xml and http.</br>

 ## How to use?
 There I provided 3 jar in folder myjar in the project